 Hire, train, supervise, evaluate performance of, and schedule Farmers’ Market staff; develop Farmers’ Market collaborative team in managing all aspects of all Farmers’ Market operations.

 Recruit and select farmers and other vendors in order to maintain full and balanced markets with input from staff and advisory committees in accordance with Ecology Center mission and strategic goals; Field inquiries via phone and email from vendors; Lead efforts to on-board, train, and when necessary, take disciplinary action with farmers and other vendors.

-Plan and execute outreach, marketing and promotional strategies to attract new shoppers and increase repeat shoppers though advertising, social marketing, on-line, and event approaches; Oversee the preparation and distribution of quarterly farmers’ market newsletter
+Plan and execute outreach, marketing and promotional strategies to attract new shoppers and increase repeat shoppers though advertising, social marketing, on-line, and event approaches; Oversee the preparation and distribution of monthly farmers’ market newsletter

 Collaborate with Program Director in developing and maintaining excellent relationships with key City of Berkeley staff, community leaders, business owners and associations, community groups and partners in order to promote and advance the Berkeley Farmers’ Markets; act as lead Farmers’ Market liaison to county and city staff in order to ensure Farmers’ Market operation in compliance with all applicable local, state and federal regulations.